 Difficulty with auditory processing (verbal directions); difficulty blocking out irrelevant signals; ADD/ADHD; reading difficulty (comprehension and letter reversals); cross-eyed tendency; difficulty copying from board; losing track of time; disorganized and forgetful; poor short-term memory; poor sequencing skills (ordering speech, spelling; composition & building of concepts); poor alignment skills (math columns); poor language skills; speech disorders; general lack of alertness.

 How to Identify Retained Primitive Reflexes and Weak Core Learning Skills

-In the functional Academic and Learning skills Evaluation, 17 reflexes are tested, included the 7 reflexes detailed above that have great impact on learning, memory, and attention.
+In the Functional Academic and Learning Skills Evaluation, 17 reflexes are tested, including the 7 reflexes detailed above that have great impact on learning, memory, and attention.

 A Neuro-Developmental Delay (NDD) Checklist created by Lawrence J. Beuret, M.D. is filled out by the parent to determine risk factors and characteristics that would indicate the presence of retained (unintegrated) reflexes and neuro-developmental delay.

 Reflex testing involves quick physical tests, (much like when your doctor taps your knee to see if your leg kicks out).
 Students sit or lay on a massage table while the evaluator moves through the series of physical activities (press, pull, tap) that trigger the reflexes.
 Reflex testing is passive for the student.
 Observations of responses to the reflex stimulation as well as of body control and attention throughout the testing help determine which reflexes are unintegrated and whether interference to learning is occuring at the Core Learning Skills level.